GabeStah/Airbrake.io/Copy/Language Page Rewrites/Ruby on Rails/text.md

 `Airbrake` is loaded with features designed with the Ruby framework developer in mind.
 Whether you're using the tried-and-true `Rails`, `Sinatra`, or even a `Rack` application, `Airbrake` will seamlessly integrate and provide your team with instant, beautiful error reports available at the `Airbrake.io` dashboard.
 Plus, if you need additional integrations to suit your workflow, `Airbrake` seamlessly integrates with all the most popular job processing libraries.
 From there, you can even expand that integration into outside services such as `GitHub`, `Trello`, `Slack`, `JIRA`, and many more, giving you and your team the most up-to-date alerts when something goes wrong inside your application.

-Check out just a few of the amazing features below, or take a look at the full [official documentation](https://github.com/airbrake/airbrake#key-features) to find out everything `Airbrake` brings to the table for you and your team!
+Check out just a few of the amazing features below, or take a look at the full [documentation](https://github.com/airbrake/airbrake#key-features) to find out everything `Airbrake` brings to the table for you and your team!

 ### Broad Framework Support